Weave Magazine

 Weave Magazine was an American literary magazine based in Pittsburgh.
 It was established in order to remedy a perceived gender imbalance in contemporary literary publishing.
 Weave published literary fiction, poetry, nonfiction, reviews and artwork biannually in January and July.
 The magazine was last published in 2016.

 History

 Weave was established by Laura E. Davis and Margaret Bashaar in May 2008.
-It ensures that at least half of the work in each issue is created by women.
-Weaves vision of diversity has since expanded to feature work by LGBT writers, writers of color, writers of age and disabled writers, among other marginalized voices.
+It ensured that at least half of the work in each issue was created by women.
+Weaves vision of diversity expanded to feature work by LGBT writers, writers of color, writers of age and disabled writers, among other marginalized voices.
 Davis served as the editor-in-chief.

 Awards

 The magazine, or pieces that have appeared in it, received the following awards: